ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 Then the value of x is incrementally increased
 The loop starts over again until the statement is no longer true.

 Looping is a functional tool that is included deep into the PHP language and is fundamental to its success.
-Many other languages have loops built in to the language but most aren’t as specific or flexible as PHP.
+Many other languages have loops built in to the language but most aren't as specific or flexible as PHP.

 ### Functions